Lastrellik/Calico-Home-Security/docs/circuit_diagrams/module_WIFI/README.md

 	Got response from ESP8266: OK
 	```

 5. Congratulations - your EPS8266 and your Arduino Uno are successfully communicating with each other!
-At this point you can
+At this point you can go and upload the actual project's code to your Arduino.

 In Case Of Emergency